 Mr. Ashley informed the CAGs that the IAASB will further consider the Task Force’s proposals in November 2020, following which the IESBA will discuss the Task Force’s second read of the proposed text at its November-December 2020 meeting with a view to approving it for exposure.

 Closing Remarks

-Mr. Dalkin thanked the CAG participants for their contributions and closed the meeting.
+Mr. Dalkin thanked the participants for their contributions and closed the meeting.